 Those who experienced serious symptoms for a period of time following the incident that led to the injury could find they continue to need medical attention.
 That rehabilitation can lead to great expense to the injured person.

-There is no question that prevention is the best way to avoid these injuries.
+There is no question that prevention is the best way to avoid these moderate brain injuries.
 Wearing seat belts while driving, and a helmet when engaging in other activities, such as riding motorcycles or bicycles, is a good way to go about doing this.
 So too is placing children in child safety seats.
 When injuries do occur, and the incident is cause by the negligence of another party, a personal injury lawsuit could be viable.